-Some of the very best things to do in London can be found in the Holborn District, an area which is part of the quirky district of Camden.
-Best known for its many restaurants, museums, and galleries, the area makes for one of the best places to stay in the UK capital.
+Some of the very best things to do in London can be found in the Holborn District, an area which is part of the quirky Borough of Camden (best known for its open air markets, unique clothing shops, and many bars and restaurants).
+Holborn itself is famous for its many restaurants, museums, and galleries, the area makes for one of the best places to stay in the UK capital.
 Here are the best things to do in Holborn!

 A quick history of the Holborn District

 The area is first attested in a Westminster Abbey Charter of 959 and the name most probably derives from ‘hol’ for hollow and ‘bourne’ for the stream.
 At that time, the area was actually outside of the jurisdiction of the city of London, and instead in that of the Kingdom of Wessex.